Partnership Page Reference: http://www.brighthopeworld.com/partnerships.asp?pid=105

 Sending the children to school is the major component of this partnership.
 There are also small and irregular food and household supplements including blankets given from time to time to those in need.

-The leadership have started agriculture training based on the "Foundations for Farming" system.
+The leadership team have started agriculture training based on the "Foundations for Farming" system.
 They have been achieving very good results by discipling people to improve yields.
-Lonard can often be seen bent over with his hands in the ground explaining farming principles.
+Setting a fine example, Lonard was often seen bent over with his hands in the ground explaining farming principles.
+Steven has now taken on this mantle, focussing on soyabean production as a cash crop to train and help families have a more sustainable income.
+He has also started a fishpond programme, where the team hope to create sustainable income for the partnership ministry activities, and to train others.

-School leavers can find it difficult in the area as to what to do next.
-The leaders are developing a programme to help fund and train school leavers in a variety of activities from shop keeping, farming to small scale manufacturing of goods.
+School leavers can find it difficult in the area in regard to what to do next.
+The leaders have assisted school leavers in a variety of activities from shop keeping, farming, small scale manufacturing of goods and becoming teachers.

 Personal Testimony